fedi-e2ee/public-key-directory-specification/Specification.md

 Protocol Messages stored in the Public Key Database.
 The 1,000,000th record is preferred (by rule 1 above).

 However, any message after 999,602 would be considered acceptable.
 Arithmetically, log_2(1,000,000) squared is 397.26.
 We round up to a tolerance window of 398.
 1,000,000 minus 398 is 999,602.
-So any record's Merkle root in that range is acceptable to use.
+So any record's Merkle root corresponding to a message index in that range is acceptable to use.

-For the first message in a PKD, the Merkle root can be set to a sequence of 32 `0x00` bytes.
+For the first message in a PKD, the Merkle root **MUST** be set to a sequence of 32 `0x00` bytes.

 #### Message Attribute Plaintext Commitment Algorithm